 If your injury is related to your use of the Paragard IUD, you should speak to a personal injury attorney experienced with medical device litigation and consider filing a lawsuit to recover monetary damages.
 Dozens of Paragard lawsuits have been consolidated and are currently pending in multidistrict litigation in the U.S. District Court for the Northern District of Georgia.

 Childers, Schlueter & Smith can look at the details of your potential claim, free of charge.
-Give us a call today to discuss your potential case at 404-419-9500.
+Give us a call today to discuss your potential case.
 If you would prefer, you can also submit a request on our contact us page.
 Provide as much information you feel is necessary, click submit, and we will be in touch after review.